 I teach almost every day; but I learn almost every day too.
-As I brainstormed about lessons worth sharing with you, I stumbled upon a memory that stopped me in my tracks.
-Oh yeah, the day over $1500 in cash got stolen from my safe.
+As I brainstormed about lessons worth sharing with you, that I have learned while running a therapeutic massage center, I stumbled upon a memory that stopped me in my tracks.
+Oh yeah,the day over $1500 in cash got stolen from my safe.
 That day officially sucked.

 It was a very normal afternoon.
 My lovely administrative assistant, Diane, was finishing up the receipts from the morning.
-She recently had graduated from St Mary’s college where she had studied Elementary Education.
-She was planning to teach pre-school or elementary school.
+She had recently graduated from St Mary’s College where she had studied Elementary Education.
 She was terrific with our clients and to this day has a warm and caring heart.

-As she went to retrieve the remaining envelopes, the phone rang.
-She rolled her chair back over the plastic mat to the phone/appointment book area and scheduled the next available session.
+As she went to retrieve the remaining envelopes from earlier in the day, the phone rang.
+She rolled her chair back over the bumpy plastic mat to the phone/appointment book area and scheduled the next available session.
 We don’t know if it was a few minutes or a few hours til we both realized the door to the safe wasn’t locked.
 It was a quiet time of day.
-Just a few therapists working.
 No deliveries had been made, no wandering clients behind the front desk.
-We both raised our eyebrows and then carried on as normal.
+We both raised our eyebrows.
+She spun the dial to lock the door and we carried on as normal.
 Whoops.
 Honest mistake.
 No biggie.